+Do you consider yourself to be an emotional eater?
+Do you often emotionally overeat because of your feelings of anxiety and frustration about your relationship?
 Or, do you feel so frustrated because you keep meeting and dating the "wrong men" and you turn to food for comfort because of this?

+Does it ever feel like your urge to binge is so powerful it truly has a life of its own and that no matter how much you know you want to stop binging it just seems to keep happening?
 It’s very frustrating to see that night after night, no matter what promises you make to yourself or how you plan your day, you always seem to end up drawn, like the moth to the flame, to the nearest drive thru, local convenience store or perhaps to your own private treat stash.

+Hello out there!
 If you'd like to understand, once and for all, why you feel so frustrated about your weight and why your relationship with food is so stressful, this article will explain it all.
 Even better, you’ll also know what you need to do to change it, for good!

-• Do you find yourself drawn to eating certain foods even when you know they’re not good for you and you’re going to feel crappy afterwards?
+Hello out there! • Do you love the taste of certain foods and find that once you start you can’t stop? • Do you find yourself drawn to eating certain foods even when you know they’re not good for you and you’re going to feel crappy afterwards?

 Hello out there!
 I'm glad you're here.
 If you'd like to understand why you might not reach out and create relationships even when you're feeling lonely, this question from 'K', and my answer to it, will help.: Question: Hi Michelle, I've already read about 2/3 of your book, and I am VERY impressed.
 I’ve always clicked with the Geneen Roth/Hirschman & Munter approach, and it has helped me in the past.

 Do you binge, but don't purge?
 Do you overeat at night on a regular basis?
 Do you eat when you are stressed or eat to cope?
 Do you eat in secret?
 Do you feel like a sugar or carbs addict?
 Do you eat a lot of junk food?
 Do you constantly crave food?
 Here are six signs you may be heading for an eating disorder.